 More adventurous gardeners can try natural or sustainable landscaping:

-You will find many helpful links in our Restoration Resources page.
-Restoration Resources.
+You will find many helpful links in our Restoration resources page.

 So you love the idea of native plants, but don't have the space for a 75-foot bur oak in your front yard?
 Would a hedge of hazelnut shrubs overtake your garden in a heartbeat?
 No worries!
 There are native plants to fit any home landscape.
 The Arboretum also promotes the use of hardy non-native plants that can fit into an attractive design that works in harmony with nature.
-The Morton Arboretum’s Plant Clinic (LINK TO TREES AND PLANTS/PLANT CLINIC) can always provide advice on choosing native plant s and shrubs for your specific conditions.
+The Morton Arboretum’s Plant Clinic can always provide advice on choosing native plant s and shrubs for your specific conditions.